A Retiree's Safe Path to Financial Clarity

 1. Make your finances easier to manage.

-• MV Financial, head of the retirement plan practice, Chris Schaefer, said, "The healthier we are going into retirement typically means that less money will be allocated toward health care expenses," "The other side of that coin is that with a healthier lifestyle, life expectancy will be longer and, therefore, retirees need to plan for a longer time in retirement."
+"The healthier we are going into retirement typically means that less money will be allocated toward health care expenses."
+"The other side of that coin is that with a healthier lifestyle, life expectancy will be longer and, therefore, retirees need to plan for a longer time in retirement." - Chris Schaefer, MV Financial, head of the retirement plan practice

-• Genwort, a long-term care insurer, also said, "65 years old couple who retired in 2020 can expect to spend $295 thousand USD in health care and medical expenses throughout retirement.
-This excludes the additional annual cost of long-term care, which in 2020 had an average cost around $105 thousand USD for a private room in a nursing home."
+"65 year old couple who retired in 2020 can expect to spend $295 thousand USD in health care and medical expenses throughout retirement.
+This excludes the additional annual cost of long-term care, which in 2020 had an average cost around $105 thousand USD for a private room in a nursing home." - Genwort, a long-term care insurer

 • Health Savings Account (HSA)